CantaoSu/research_VOTandForeignAccentPerception/README.md

 Participants provided their speech under informed consent, ensuring ethical standards.
 A template of the informed consent form used for collecting speech data is included in this repository.

 ## Usage and License
 This data is intended for academic and non-commercial use only.
 By using this dataset, you agree to cite our work and adhere to the terms of use outlined in the license file.
-We recommend using the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) for this repository, which allows others to remix, tweak, and build upon the work non-commercially, as long as they credit the authors and license their new creations under the identical terms.

 ## Contact
 If you have any questions or suggestions, please feel free to contact cantaosu0109@gmail.com.